ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 Scoped directory search | **Before you define your organization's first information barrier policy, you must [enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
 Wait at least 24 hours after enabling scoped directory search before you set up or define information barrier policies.
 |PowerShell | Currently, information barrier policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets.
 Although several scenarios and examples are provided in this article, you'll need to be familiar with PowerShell cmdlets and parameters.|

-In addition to these prerequisites, you must also provide admin consent.
+In addition to these prerequisites, you must also connect to the Security & Compliance Center, and provide admin consent.

-### Admin consent

-Before you begin defining segments or policies, you must connect to the Security & Compliance Center and then provide admin consent.
-To do this, follow these steps:
+### Connect to the Security & Compliance Center and provide admin consent

 1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).